Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages – 1940-1945:

-As can be seen from Page 1 of the archive documents, Morgenen was on her way from Abadan to Norway when war broke out there on Apr.
+From Page 1 of the archive documents we learn that Morgenen was on her way from Abadan to Norway when war broke out there on Apr.
 9-1940, but was diverted to Southampton.
 Via Suez and Port Said, she proceeded to Gibraltar and from there she joined Convoy HG 28 on Apr.
-29, cargo of gas oil, kerosene and benzine, station 73, and arrived Southampton on May 8 (the only other Norwegian ship in this convoy was Sandar).
-The following month she's listed in Convoy OA 152, which left Southend on May 20 and dispersed on the 22nd - see external link provided in the Voyage Record.
+29, cargo of gas oil, kerosene and benzine, station 73, and arrived Southampton on May 8; it'll be noticed that her captain's name is given as S. Isaksen (the only other Norwegian ship in this convoy was Sandar).
+Morgenen is subsequently listed in Convoy OA 152, which left Southend on May 20 and dispersed on the 22nd - see the external link provided in the Voyage Record.
 Her destination is not given, but according to the archive document, she arrived Port Arthur on June 8, having started out from Falmouth on May 21.
-From Port Arthur, she proceeded to Bermuda 2 days later and was scheduled for the Bermuda portion of Convoy HX 52 on June 20, but did not sail.
-She shows up again in Convoy HX 59 the following month, bound for Clyde with a cargo of aviation spirits.
-Later that year we find her in Convoy OB 233, leaving Liverpool on Oct.
+From Port Arthur, she proceeded to Bermuda 2 days later, remaining there for a month.
+She was scheduled for the Bermuda portion of Convoy HX 52 on June 20, but did not sail.
+She shows up again in the Bermuda section of Convoy HX 59 on July 18, bound for Clyde with a cargo of aviation spirits (the original Advance Sailing Telegram says "Clyde to lay up").
+She arrived Greenock on Aug.
+3, and later appears to have spent quite a long time in Manchester, where she had arrived from Stanlow on Sept.
+12; departure is given as Oct.
+20. We now find her in Convoy OB 233, leaving Liverpool on Oct.
 23, dispersed Oct.
 27, Morgenen arriving Table Bay on Nov.
-24. Carmelfjell, Leka and Sophocles are also listed in this convoy; again, ref. link in the table above.
+24, continuing to Abadan on the 26th.
+Carmelfjell, Leka and Sophocles are also listed in this convoy; again, ref. link in the table above.

 Tony Cooper, a visitor to my website (who has provided a lot of the convoy information on this site) has told me that Morgenen was in station 124 of Convoy HX 142* in Aug.-1941, together with the Norwegian Siljestad (76), Kristianiafjord (86) and Nyholt (56).
 A. Hague has also included Sama.
 Corvus was also initially in this convoy but was sent to join up with Convoy SC 39* because she was too slow for HX 142.
 The HX convoy departed Halifax on Aug.
-1 and arrived Liverpool on the 18th (Morgenen stopped at Belfast Lough on the 17th, later arriving Barrow on Aug.
+1 and arrived Liverpool on the 18th (Morgenen stopped at Belfast Lough on the 17th, see Page 1, later arriving Barrow on Aug.
 20 - Page 2).
 According to Tony's information 63 ships sailed from Halifax in this convoy, while 8 sailed from Sydney, C.B.
 Kirkpool and Scottish Musician had engine defects and were sent back to Halifax.
 Like Corvus, the Dutch Hercules was also sent to join SC 39 because of her slow speed.
 Rotterdam, Murena, Hjelmaren and Narragansett went missing in the fog (from HX 142).
 Empire Sailor did not join HX 142 till Aug.
 6. Perth was the rescue ship for this convoy.

 The following comes from the Commodore's notes: